w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide informative, unique page titles

-Provide unique titles to describe the page content and purpose, and to distinguish it from other pages.
-Lead with the most relevant information.
-For example, provide the name of the particular page ahead of the name of the organization.
-Also, include in the page title the current step in multi-step forms, and the current page in multi-page resources.
+For each web page, provide a short title that describes the page content and distinguishes it from other pages.
+The page title is often the same as the main heading of the page.
+Put the unique and most relevant information first; for example, put the name of the page before the name of the organization.
+For pages that are part of a multi-step process, include the current step in the page title.

 {::nomarkdown}
 <%= example %>